-- days from the official site plan submission date.
-The deadline by which the Board must file its Decision may be extended upon mutual agreement when the applicant requests such an extension and the Board agrees thereto.
-Failure of the Board to take final action by filing its Decision with the Town Clerk within such thirty (30) day period shall be deemed constructive approval of the application. - 2) The Board may approve, approve with the conditions, or disapprove the site plan application.
-An affirmative vote of a simple majority of the membership of the Board shall be sufficient for the Board's Decision. - In reviewing the application and making its Decision, the Board shall consider the information presented in the application and all supplemental information provided by the applicant during the course of the review; all reports of town departments/boards and outside consultants; and any additional information available to the Board, submitted to the Board by any person, official or agency, or acquired by the Board on its own initiative or research. - 4) Findings The Board shall determine whether the proposed project will constitute a suitable development based on conformance with the purposes of this Sub-Section and the various standards and criteria as set forth in the Site Plan Rules and Regulations.
-In making its Decision, the Board shall consider the project's impacts and the proposed methods of mitigating such impacts. - 5) Approval Depending on the nature of the particular site plan project, the Planning Board's approval Decision may include: waivers from the Site Plan Rules and Regulations; conditions, limitations and safeguards; requirements for construction observation/inspection, bonding or other performance guarantees, plan compliance measures and the submittal of as-built plans; and reasonable mitigation measures which the Board believes are in the Town's best interests. - a.
-Waivers The Planning Board may authorize waivers from the Site Plan Rules and Regulations if it determines that that the Regulations are excessively burdensome to the applicant and that a waiver would permit a superior design or that a waiver would allow construction which will have no significant detriment to the achievement of any of the purposes of site plan review and approval as set forth herein, and that a waiver is in the best interests of the Town. - b.
-Conditions, Limitations and Safeguards The Planning Board may require conditions, limitations and safeguards to promote the health, safety, convenience and general welfare of the community including, but not limited to, the following: - (1) Plan revisions and design modifications to preserve property values, preserve aesthetic or historic features, maintain compatibility with existing uses, and promote the attractiveness of the community. - (2) Controls on the location and type of access to the site; - (3) Controls on the number, type and time that service and delivery vehicles access the site:
+- 2) The Board may approve, approve with the conditions, or disapprove the site plan application.
+An affirmative vote of a simple majority of the membership of the Board shall be sufficient for the Board's Decision. - 3) In reviewing the application and making its Decision, the Board shall consider the information presented in the application and all supplemental information provided by the applicant during the course of the review; all reports of town departments/boards and outside consultants; and any additional information available to the Board, submitted to the Board by any person, official or agency, or acquired by the Board on its own initiative or research. - 4) Findings The Board shall determine whether the proposed project will constitute a suitable development based on conformance with the purposes of this Sub-Section and the various standards and criteria as set forth in the Site Plan Rules and Regulations.
+In making its Decision, the Board shall consider the project's impacts and the proposed methods of mitigating such impacts. - 5) Approval Depending on the nature of the particular site plan project, the Planning and Economic Development Board's approval Decision may include: waivers from the Site Plan Rules and Regulations; conditions, limitations and safeguards; requirements for construction observation/inspection, bonding or other performance guarantees, plan compliance measures and the submittal of asbuilt plans; and reasonable mitigation measures which the Board believes are in the Town's best interests. - a.
+Waivers The Planning and Economic Development Board may authorize waivers from the Site Plan Rules and Regulations if it determines that that the Regulations are excessively burdensome to the applicant and that a waiver would permit a superior design or that a waiver would allow construction which will have no significant detriment to the achievement of any of the purposes of site plan review and approval as set forth herein, and that a waiver is in the best interests of the Town. - b.
+Conditions, Limitations and Safeguards The Planning and Economic Development Board may require conditions, limitations and safeguards to promote the health, safety, convenience and general welfare of the community including, but not limited to, the following: - (1) Plan revisions and design modifications to preserve property values, preserve aesthetic or historic features, maintain compatibility with existing uses, and promote the attractiveness of the community. - (2) Controls on the location and type of access to the site; - (3) Controls on the number, type and time that service and delivery vehicles access the site;